Lightnet/zig_raylib_sample01/README.md

 # Information:
   Simple raylib and raygui test build.
 After doing search engine.

-  Note use zig dependencies download to run application.
+  The package manager is work in progress from Zig language Dev.
+Since the release of 0.11.0 This project use zig dependencies download to run application.
 By using the dependencies to handle build.zig script for easy compile and run application.

-  It took a while to config and understand how build script works a bit.
-Still need more understand some area but zig will change api but the format almost the same for setup compile.
+  The Zig language will be subject to change in API.
+Which will break the build config.
+Since it not release to 1.0.0

 # raylib:
 ```zig